pnp/blog/content/post/pnp-batch-versus-microsoft-graph-batch-in-powershell-to-add.md

 huge volume of requests and could help with my scenario.
 Unfortunately, at random intervals I was getting errors like

-\"Invoke-WebRequest : The underlying connection was closed: A connection that was expected to be kept alive was closed by the server\"
+"Invoke-WebRequest : The underlying connection was closed: A connection that was expected to be kept alive was closed by the server"
 {{< image alt="reshmeeauckloo_0-1631898450004.png" src="images/blog/pnp-batch-versus-microsoft-graph-batch-in-powershell-to-add/reshmeeauckloo_0-1631898450004.png" >}}
 and
-\"Invoke-webRequest : The remote server returned an error: (401) Unauthorized\"
+"Invoke-webRequest : The remote server returned an error: (401) Unauthorized"
 {{< image alt="reshmeeauckloo_1-1631898461413.png" src="images/blog/pnp-batch-versus-microsoft-graph-batch-in-powershell-to-add/reshmeeauckloo_1-1631898461413.png" >}}
 I used a retry mechanism in case of failure to re-establish the connection to continue the operation.
 To my dismay even if the script